 Höegh’s RoRo solution proved best fit for breakbulk unit

-Recently Höegh Autoliners India transported a 94.3 MT Mill Shell for a cement plant project in Mali Senegal.
+Recently Höegh Autoliners India transported a 94.3 MT Mill Shell for a cement plant project in Mali.
 The customer was looking for the most efficient option to transport their cargo and turned to Höegh Autoliners with its direct service and extensive experience in shipping Breakbulk.

 Timely service and low risk

 With the customers’ tight deadline, Höegh Autoliners’ direct RoRo (Roll on/Roll off) service from Mumbai to Dakar proved a perfect fit for transporting the breakbulk unit, ensuring a timely service with minimum transit time.

 The customer had used LoLo (Lift On/Lift Off) vessels in the past for their shipments but swapped to RoRo, because the operation would be safer and more reliable.
 The cargo would be directly rolled on and off the vessel, eliminating the need for crane lifting in both load and discharge ports.
 This reduces the risk of damage to the cargo and ensures a safer and more efficient operation.